 OK, but do you always prefer red wine?
 We can help with that, too.
 Try these 6 Tricks to Make Thanksgiving Red-Wine Friendly.

-Goose or Duck
+Wines to Pair with Goose or Duck

 If you're going for less traditional Thanksgiving birds, like goose or duck, try red wines that are a little heftier, like Syrah/Shiraz, reds from the Rhone region of France, and fuller, richer versions of Pinot Noir and Zinfandel.
 They can handle these fattier, more flavorful birds.